Customized Hair Growth Kit - 60% OFF get started

 Shop all products

-If you've been noticing more hair in your brush than usual or finding that your ponytail isn't as full as it used to be, you're not alone.
+If you've noticed more hair in your brush than usual or find that your ponytail isn't as full as it used to be, you're not alone.
 It's estimated that more than 50% of women will experience considerable hair loss in their lifetime.

 Losing hair can be a very emotional and stressful experience, and there are several reasons behind what could be causing it.
 For women, the most common cause of hair thinning and hair loss is female pattern hair loss, which affects approximately 30 million women in the United States alone.
 But other factors like age, nutrition, styling habits, and even your geographical location can play a massive part in your falling strands.
 Unfortunately, considering how common hair loss is, there are a lot of misconceptions about the subject.
-These are the top 8 biggest women's hair loss myths dermatologists want you to stop believing.
+These are the most common hair care questions that are referred to by dermatologists.

 While female pattern baldness is an irreversible genetic condition, not all hair loss is caused by this ailment.
 If hair loss is caused by external factors like stress, diet, or over-styling, lifestyle changes can often rectify it unless the follicles have been severely damaged.
 Telogen effluvium, a common cause of hair loss in women, is the excessive shedding of hairs in the telogen phase (resting phase) after trauma, shock, or extreme stress to the system.
 This type of hair loss is temporary.
 With proper hair care and hair products, strands will often grow back within a few months.
 The available methods to help promote hair growth include:

-Myth 4: Frequent trims make your hair grow thicker and faster
+Do frequent trims make your hair grow thicker and faster?

 Haircuts do not affect how thick or fast your hair grows.
 Hair strands grow from the follicles in the scalp; the rest of the strand is composed of dead skin cells.
 Whether you chop your hair short or let it grow out, the rate at which the cells renew themselves has nothing to do with your hairstyle.